shamatar/ioppy/README.md

 One problem with recursive cycles in that curves with 128 bits of security require operations in ~700 bit fields and ~700 bit groups.
 Also a search for such curves is non-trivial, taking into account additional requirements like high 2-adicity or in general smooth multiplicative group structure.

 SHARKs construction was proposed by ZCash for purposes on aggregation of non-O(1) transparent proofs (w/o private coin setup).
+This approach allows to find if private coin setup was compromised.
 Ideal instantiation of such construction taking into account recursion would require one to find a set of curves like `BLS12 -> ? -> MNT4/6` or at least a pair `Curve -> MNT4/6` where `->` symbol means that base field of one curve is equal to the main group order of another curve to allow embedding.
 Unfortunately search for such combination of curves can be too difficult.

-## Proposed solution
+## Proposed solution and concrete example

 There exist public coin proof systems that have verifier's work sublinear in "instance size" of the statement (circuit).
 Example of such proof system in Stark that requires verifier to only check polynomial constraints for a set of points that are provided by prover through the oracle (interactive oracle proof, IOP).
 Stark has O(polylog(n)) communication complexity that can be a problem if verification is done using e.g. a smart-contract in a public blockchain.
 In terms of requirements to instanciate Stark has only a prime field (here only Starks over prime fields are discussed) with large 2-adicity.
 Verifier's operations consist of verification of Merkle path's for elements provided by oracle and some arithmetic in a prime field for constraints verification and FRI protocol.